ABDiff Help

 Cancel current row buffer and exit edit mode Esc or Command-.

-Edition can also be started via mouse double clicking a row.
+Editing can also be started by double-clicking a row.
 All edit actions are undoable with ⌘Z.

 View Options